-Maine Coon people know their cat is not typical cat!
-A Maine Coon does certain quirky things, acts a certain way, with such flair.
-It makes you just look at him and know that not all cats do this.
+The unique Maine Coon traits let people know their cat is not typical cat!
+These cats do certain quirky things, act a certain way, with such flair.
+It makes you just look at them and know that not all cats do this.

 And boy do these cats talk!
 Ask them about their day, and they will tell you!
 If the food dish is a little low, if they want to greet you or go in a certain room, they will come get you and tell you all about it.